mikebridge/PythonKubernetesMicroserviceDemo/README.md

 ## Python Microservice on Azure Kubernetes

-This will be a demo of how to set up a simple python RESTful microservice and deploy it on Kubernetes.
+This will be a demo of how to set up a simple RESTful python microservice and deploy it on Azure Kubernetes.